Working paper

 About the authors

-Jonathan D. Ostry is Professor of Economics, Global Affairs and Public Policy at the University of Toronto, jointly appointed to the Department of Economics and the Munk School of Global Affairs & Public Policy.
-He is a non-resident fellow at Bruegel, a Research Fellow at the Center for Economic Policy Research (CEPR) in London and serves on the advisory board of the World Economic Forum's Global Risk Report in Geneva.
-Ostry previously served as a Professor in the Department of Economics at Georgetown University in Washington DC and in various senior roles at the International Monetary Fund, including as Deputy Director of the Research Department and Acting Director of the Asia and Pacific Department.
-Professor Ostry received his PhD in Economics from the University of Chicago, an MSc from the London School of Economics and a BA in PPE from Oxford University.
+He is Professor of Economics, Global Affairs and Public Policy at the University of Toronto, a Research Fellow at the Centre for Economic Policy Research (CEPR) and Senior Fellow at the CD Howe Institute.
+Previously, he served in senior roles at the International Monetary Fund, including as Deputy Director of the Research Department and Acting Director of the Asia and Pacific department.
+He holds a PhD in Economics from the University of Chicago.

 Related content